ubccsss/ubccsss.org/content/events/2022-09-06-imagine-day.md

 Interested in events CSSS has in stock for Imagine Day?
 Look no further!

-Imagine Day BBQ — Kick off your Imagine Day by coming to our BBQ at the Main Mall side of the ICICS building
+Imagine Day BBQ — Kick off your Imagine Day by coming to our BBQ at the Main Mall side of the ICICS building.
+Food service begins at 10:45 and ends at 12:00.

 Imagine Day Booth — Find our booth located between the student alumni centre and UBC bookstore for some free merch and more club info!